robb1ee/challenge/Deployment.md

 Make sure that Dev Hub and the Enable Unlocked Packages settings are enabled and that the development org (alias DevOrg) is registered as the Dev Hub.
 Then, you can create an unlocked package with

-`sf package create --name challenge --description "Components to deploy for the challenge" --package-type Unlocked --path force-app`
+`sf package create --name challenge --description "Components to deploy for the challenge" --package-type Unlocked --path force-app --target-dev-hub DevOrg`

 Create a new version with (insert a key of choice)